websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Custom Canonical URL

-Here you can set a custom URL that is used instead of the URL set in your *System* or *Instance* settings.
+Here you can set a custom URL to use instead of the URL set in your *System* or *Instance* settings.

 ![Set a custom URL that is used instead of the URL set in your System or Instance settings.](./configuring-individual-pages/images/15.png)